hpe-dev-incubator/hpe-dev-portal/content/blog/deploying-mongodb-application-on-hpe-greenlake-for-containers.md

   operationTime: Timestamp({ t: 1669297890, i: 1 })
 }

-Validate that mongo-0 pod is registered as Primary Replica
+Validate that mongo-0 pod is registered as primary replica

 rs0 [direct: other] test> rs.status()
 {